vincetreur/Ristretto/README.md

 However...

-After a few hours writing test code you'll find you're code being a little bit to verbose.
+After a few hours writing test code you'll find your code being a little bit too verbose.
 Not anymore.

 Why should you need to explicitly specify that you are matching with some text if you are passing in some text as a parameter?
 Some for the view id, you can already see that it is a view id.